 - Click Manage Your Domain Names in the drop-down

-- Under Domain Name, click the name of the domain you would like to work on
+- Under Domain Name, click the name of the domain you would like to redirect

 - Across from Web Settings, click Manage Web Settings